-- o Supervise evacuation procedure - Check with searchers to get an "all clear" report or find out any problems. - Report to the Command Center (Room 204) if areas were unsearched due to lack of personnel. - Ensure that all people from the area proceed to the designated meeting place to check in and wait for "all clear" which will come from the Command Center (Room 204) - Report any problems to the Command Center (Room 204).
+- Supervise evacuation procedure - Check with searchers to get an "all clear" report or find out any problems. - o Report to the Command Center (Room 204) if areas were unsearched due to lack of personnel. - Ensure that all people from the area proceed to the designated meeting place to check in and wait for "all clear" which will come from the Command Center (Room 204) - o Report any problems to the Command Center (Room 204).

-Searchers:1st Floor - Jeanette Kwiatkowski, Vet Assistant Program Head2nd Floor - Lynn Mizanin, Campus Director or Adrienne Schultz, Director of First Impressions.3rd Floor - Kelly O'Connell, Medical (MCA) Program Head
+Searchers: 1st Floor - Vet Department Program Head

+2nd Floor -Campus Director, Assistant Bursar, Director of first Impressions

+3rd Floor - Medical (MCA) Program Head